 We made green pancakes for the kids a while back, but I’m more of a savory breakfast person so I decided to try making green bagels.

-I’ve made homemade bagels before so all I had to do was go green.
+I had already learned how to make bagels before so all I had to do was go green.
 I love how they turned out!

 Ingredients for Green Bagels